jul-mar/QuestionnAIre/readme.md

 [https://github.com/jul-mar/QuestionnAIre]

 ## Description
+This is the project I created for the course "From LLMs to AI Agents", part of the Machine Learning Mini-Degree I'm attending at Opencampus.sh.
-A sophisticated chatbot designed to interview patients and gather their medical history prior to a doctor's appointment.
-The application uses **LangGraph** to create a flexible, stateful graph that orchestrates the conversation flow.
-This allows for a more dynamic and robust interaction compared to a linear script.
+It’s a chatbot designed to interview patients and collect their medical history prior to a doctor’s appointment.
+The application uses LangGraph to build a flexible, stateful graph that orchestrates the conversation flow, enabling more dynamic and robust interactions compared to a linear script.

 # What is it for?